Taxxx/javaee-6-demos/spring-mvc/README.md

 - DELETE /properties/{id]: will delete property identified by {id}
 - PUT /properties/{id]: will update a property

+# Create an empty MVC controller to reply to queries (list and get)

+The controller that will reply to queries will be named:

+	es.rchavarria.springmvc.rest.PropertiesQueriesController

+It will reply to HTTP requests querying for data such a list of properties or details of a property.

+Annotate the controller so that Spring knows that the class is a controller and what URI's and HTTP methods it will handle.

+## Create tests to exercise the query controller

 ## Steps

-- Create an empty MVC controller to reply to queries (list and get)
-- Create tests to exercise the query controller
 - Implement the controller
 - Create an empty MVC controller to reply to commands (create, delete and update)